sebanc/linuxloops/Readme.md

 ## Support

-Support for LinuxLoops is provided in the "LINUXLOOPS" section of the Brunch Discord server:
+Support for Linuxloops is provided in the dedicated section of the Brunch Discord server:

 [![Discord][discord-shield]][discord-url]